polifonia-project/sonar2021_demo/NOTE.md

 	- Validate and add weight to existing machine-generated relationships by letting users 'like' or score the suggestions made to them.

 - Before the SONAR event, we need a carefully curated set of songs and annotations that best showcase the work that's been done so far

+- CHALLENGE - As the body of data starts to grow, how do we make a decision on what is interesting and potentially novel?
+There will clearly be many many links between songs that are likely to be common and mundane.
+Identifying interesting relationships that aren't immediately obvious to the casual listener is what will distinguish this kind of aplpication from regular music recommender services.